Jamie PackerProjects

 Early analysis revealed a problem: the two positioning metrics, ADNT (distance to nearest teammate) and ADAT (distance from team centre), were highly correlated (r = 0.92 on T-side, 0.78 on CT-side).
 This makes intuitive sense: players far from their nearest teammate tend to be far from the team centre.

-But this correlation masked an interesting question: do some roles position further from the centre than their isolation alone would predict?
+Do some roles position further from the centre than their isolation alone would predict?

 To answer this, I decomposed the relationship using linear regression.
 By fitting ADAT ~ ADNT for each side and extracting the residuals, I created an orthogonal positioning feature that captures "central vs peripheral tendency" independent of isolation.